ina-foss/twembeddings/README.md

 Since some tweets have probably been erased since we collected the datasets, we cannot ensure 100% identical results, but we are confident that the comparative performance of the models will remain unchanged.

  Details of the implemented approaches can be found in our publication:
 Mazoyer, B., Hervé, N., Hudelot, C., & Cagé, J. (2020).
 [“Représentations lexicales pour la détection non supervisée d’événements dans un flux de tweets : étude sur des corpus français et anglais”.](https://arxiv.org/abs/2001.04139) In “Extraction et Gestion des Connaissances (EGC 2020)”.

+ If you don't speak French, but have an access to Springer publications, you can read :
+ Mazoyer, B., Hervé, N., Hudelot, C., & Cagé, J. (2024).[“Comparison of Short-Text Embeddings for Unsupervised Event Detection in a Stream of Tweets”.](https://link.springer.com/chapter/10.1007/978-3-031-40403-0_4) In: Jaziri, R., Martin, A., Cornuéjols, A., Cuvelier, E., Guillet, F. (eds) Advances in Knowledge Discovery and Management.
+Studies in Computational Intelligence, vol 1110.
+Springer, Cham. https://doi.org/10.1007/978-3-031-40403-0_4

- If you don't speak French, the broad principles of the event detection method are detailed in:
+Last, the broad principles of the event detection method are detailed in:
  Mazoyer, B., Cagé, J., Hervé, N. & Hudelot, C. (2020). [“A French Corpus for Event Detection on Twitter”](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.763.pdf).
 In *“International Conference on Language Resources and Evaluation (LREC 2020)”*,  6220–6227.

  ![Clustering results](graphs.png)
 *Results of our unsupervised event detection (clustering) algorithm for each embedding type, depending on the threshold (t) parameter.*

 Some of the embeddings presented on this graph are not available here:
 * English corpus: w2v-twitter
 * French corpus: w2v-news, w2v-twitter, elmo

 All other embeddings are available and the corresponding modules are listed in the `requirements.txt` file.
 You will only need to install the `bert-as-service` module ([see the BERT section](#bert-bert)) and run the BERT server to test the BERT embedding.

 ## Summary: